brian-penguin/packrat/blog/002_packrat_layout.md

  We want to setup a quick layout that lets us act like power users for our inventory management.
 To do this we're going to take a look at loading some custom fonts, using a prebuilt spiritual successor to bootstrap called tailwind css, and some clojure-land specific markup syntax.

 ### Tailwind CSS
-[TailwindCSS](https://tailwindcss.com/)is a CSS framework based on utility classes.
+[TailwindCSS](https://tailwindcss.com/) is a CSS framework based on utility classes.
 This means that instead of trying to handroll a lot of our own css classes and define styles for them, we choose from a whole lot of pre-written ones!
 This can be done by adding classes to your html which match the tailwind classes.
 For example

 ### Lets start!
 If you're at all like me you get very frustrated and discouraged if something doesn't work right when you're trying to set it up.
 Therefore I like to start with something that works.
 So lets get a basic layout to start!
 We're going to follow their process for installation from the Tailwind [Install Docs](https://tailwindcss.com/docs/installation#installing-tailwind-as-a-post-css-plugin)